Skip to Main Content

 Each State is allocated a number of Electors equal to the number of Senators (always 2) plus the number of its U. S. Representatives (8 in Maryland).

-In Maryland, political parties (or independent candidates) submit to the State's chief election official a list of individuals pledged to their candidate for President and equal in number to the State's electoral vote.
-The major parties usually select these individuals in their State party convention while third parties and independent candidates merely designate theirs.
+In Maryland, political parties (or independent candidates) submit to the State Administrator a list of individuals pledged to their candidate for President and equal in number to the State's electoral vote.
+The major political parties select these individuals in accordance with party rules while independent candidates merely designate theirs.

-Once elected, the presidential electors must take an oath before the Clerk of the Court of Appeals before casting their votes for the candidates for President and Vice President who received the plurality of the votes cast in the state.
+Once elected, the presidential electors must take an oath before the Clerk of the Supreme Court before casting their votes for the candidates for President and Vice President who received the plurality of the votes cast in the state.
 (Election Law Article, Section 8-505)

 The electoral votes are then sealed and transmitted from each State to the President of the Senate who, on a designated date, opens and reads them before both houses of Congress.